Video games from the 80s were a starting point for games we see today.

-Also, the hairstyle, the clothes, and the music artists, everything was outstanding and simple.
+Also, the hairstyle, the clothes, and the music artists, everything was simple.

 There were no portable tablets or mobile game gadgets to play games.